 - vertebrae in the neck (cervical fusion) - vertebrae in the mid-back (thoracic fusion) - vertebrae in the lower back (lumbar fusion).

-Fusion can be done from the front side of the body or the back side of the body.
+Fusion can be done from the front or back side of the body.
 Your surgeon will decide which is best for you.

 How are the bones fused together?